-Airfix is the oldest UK manufacturer of scale plastic kits & toy figures and has been manufacturing plastic kits since 1952.
+Airfix is the oldest UK manufacturer of scale plastic kits & toy figures and has been producing plastic kits since 1952.

-Airfix produce a wide range of kit models aimed at all types of scale modellers with subjects such as: cars, ships, military aircraft, dioramas and more recently also licensed products such as Wallace & Gromit, and shortly Doctor Who.
+Airfix make a wide range of kit models such as: cars, ships, military aircraft, dioramas and licensed products such as Wallace & Gromit, and shortly Doctor Who.

 After WWII he switched to producing plastic combs, and was the first manufacturer to introduce an injection moulding machine.

 In the late 1940s Airfix was approached by tractor manufacturer Harry Ferguson to make a model of one of his tractors that could be used by his sales team as a way to promote his products.
 Because of problems making the model, it was decided to make it in a series of parts which were then to be assembled by a team of trained workers.

 This ready-built tractor proved to be popular and Ferguson allowed Airfix to produce them as toys and sell them under the Airfix name.
 It soon became obvious that more tractors could be sold if they were cheaper, and to achieve this they sold the kits unmade with instructions.
 This proved to be successful and shortly after Woolworths approached Airfix suggesting that by using a more stable polystyrene plastic and poly bags with a card header, it would meet the Woolworths retail price of 2 shillings.
 The small scale Golden Hind was launched in 1952.
 Soon after Airfix began to produce a wider range of model kits, like the all famous Spitfire model appearing from 1953.

 Airfix grew throughout the 1960s and 1970s as the plastic kit modeling hobby became ever more popular.
 The range expanded to include military vehicles, spaceships, trains, figures, trackside accessories, large classic ships, engines, warships, liners, rockets, modern cars, motorcycles, vintage cars, and more.